stanulilic/stanleyulili.com-old/_drafts/2019-08-22-how-to-install-django-on-windows.md

 (venv) PS C:\Users\Stanley\Projects\django_project>
 ```

-If you run into an error like the one below on Pwershell, for brevity sake, I wrote the solution(it's simple) on a seperate post(link here).:
+If you run into an error like the one below on Pwershell, for the sake of brevity sake, I wrote the solution(it's simple) on a seperate post(link here).:

 ```
 PS C:\Users\Stanley\Projects\django_project> .\venv\Scripts\activate